I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 wide roller cage, Cover & Tray

-These three things, a wider roller cage, cover, and bucket, are all a part of the pros painting tool kit.
+These three things, a wider roller cage, cover, and bucket, are all part of the pros’ painting tool kit.
 A wider roller set is great for a large surface area.
-For example, if you were to paint the entire interior of a newly built or existing home.
-The wide width allows you to cover more surface area at a time, making the job go faster.
+For example, if you were to paint the entire interior of a newly built or existing home, the wide width would allow you to cover more surface area at a time, making the job go faster.

-Professional painters tend to have a schedule they must stick to and every minute counts, that’s where a wide roller comes into play.
-Is it necessary for the average homeowner to have in their painter’s kit?
-No certainly not.
+Professional painters tend to have a schedule they must stick to, and every minute counts.
+That’s where a wide roller comes into play.
+Is it necessary for the average homeowner to have one in their painter’s kit?
+No, certainly not.
 A normal 9-inch roller is perfectly suitable instead.

 Cut Bucket

-I 100% think having a dedicated cut bucket is a needed part of your painting kit.
-It honestly just makes sense to have.
-It allows to you easily take the paint with you where you need to go, whether it is up the step ladder or on the floor.
+I 100% think having a dedicated cut bucket is a necessary part of your painting kit.
+It honestly just makes sense.
+It allows you to easily take the paint with you where you need to go, whether it is up the step ladder or on the floor.

 I’ll take it a step further and say that a cut bucket with a handle is key.
 That handle has saved me a few times from dropping the bucket out of my hands.
 We all have our clumsy moments and if there is any way to avoid them, I’ll gladly take it!